-This is an overhead view of the Road Hole and dreaded Road Hole Bunker on the 17th of the Old Course at St Andrews.
+An overhead view of the Road Hole and dreaded Road Hole Bunker.

-It's said to be one of the scariest and hardest shots on any golf course in the world.
+It's said to be one of the scariest and hardest approaches on any golf course

 That's the 18th tee in the bottom left.